IBM/manage-control-device-node-red/README.md

 After deploying the application, please continue with [Step 3 - See raw data in Watson IoT Platform](#step-3---see-raw-data-in-watson-iot-platform).

+> You can also create a Node-Red app manually from Bluemix Catalog.
 ## Steps
 * [Deploy Watson IoT Platform](#step-1----deploy-watson-iot-platform)
 * Do one of the following 2 steps: